Dixie D’Amelio Shares New Stunning Snapshots, Discusses Her Feelings About Graduating From High School

-TikTok star Dixie D’Amelio turned to Instagram on Saturday, August 1 to share two stunning shapshots of herself.
-The 18-year-old graduated from high school yesterday and now she’s taking some time to reflect upon the past few years of her life.
+TikTok star Dixie D’Amelio turned to Instagram on Saturday, August 1, to share two stunning snapshots of herself.
+The 18-year-old graduated from high school yesterday, and now she’s taking some time to reflect upon the past few years of her life.

-The beautiful, close up photographs of Dixie D’Amelio were taken by popular photographer Bryant, whom she has worked with in the past for other photoshoots.
-D’Amelio rocked a white low cut tank top with thin spaghetti straps.
+The beautiful, close-up photographs of D’Amelio were taken by popular photographer Bryant, whom she has worked with in the past for other photo shoots.
+D’Amelio rocked a white low-cut tank top with thin spaghetti straps.

 She accessorized with several pearl earrings in each ear and a delicate chain necklace.
 She wore her long dark hair down naturally, a few loose stands framing her face.
 She appeared to wear some light makeup to enhance her already flawless features.

-D’Amelio ran her tongue across her teeth playfully as she gazed into the camera.
+D’Amelio ran her tongue across her teeth playfully as she gazed at the camera.
 The second snapshot included in the post was taken at a slightly different angle but was just as stunning.

 View this post on Instagram